Browsing and Purchasing

 Is there a fee when I sell my shares?

-Currently, there are no extra fees charged when you sell shares on the Secondary Market.
+Currently, there are no extra fees charged when you sell shares on the Exchange (Secondary Market).

 What is the difference between buying shares at the Homepage and Secondary Market?